 A concept that is closely identified with the law is justice.
 It is highly desirable that there be some sort of relationship between law and justice, but are 'justice' and 'fairness' synonymous?
-Unfortunately, as when trying to give a precise definition of 'law', 'justice' can be a difficult term to define.
+Unfortunately, 'justice' can be a difficult term to define.
 As Lord Denning, one of England's greatest judges, suggested: